A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 The chemical composition of fish is not constant.
 It significantly depends not only on its species and physiological state, but also on age, sex, habitat, fishing time and other environmental conditions.

 The mineral composition of fish meat is characterized by exceptional diversity.
-Most of all, fish meat contains phosphorus, potassium, sodium, calcium, magnesium, trace elements, such as iodine, copper, bromine, zinc, cobalt, etc., are found in significant quantities.
+Most of all, fish meat contains phosphorus, potassium, sodium, calcium, magnesium; trace elements such as iodine, copper, bromine, zinc, cobalt, etc. are found in significant quantities.

 Vegetable oil

 The quality indicators of oils of the same name are closely related to the degree of their purification.
-For example, unrefined oils are intensely coloured, have a distinct taste and smell, and "have a haze and a noticeable amount of sludge due to accompanying substances.
-In contrast, refined oils are clear, devoid of sludge, less colored, and lack their characteristic taste and smell. in the case of deodorization.According to the standard, vegetable oils are divided into varieties according to their organoleptic and physicochemical parameters.Vegetable oils of the same trade name, but isolated from plant seeds, grown in different regions, differ in physicochemical parameters: iodine number , saponification number These indicators characterize the fatty acid composition of the oil, which does not change significantly during isolation and processing.
+For example, unrefined oils are intensely colored, have a pronounced taste and smell, they “have turbidity and a noticeable amount of sediment, which is due to accompanying substances.
+In contrast, refined oils are transparent, devoid of sediment, less colored and do not have their characteristic taste and smell in the case of deodorization.
+According to the standard, vegetable oils are divided into varieties according to their organoleptic and physico-chemical indicators.
+Vegetable oils of the same trade name, but isolated from plant seeds grown in different areas, differ in physico-chemical indicators: iodine number , saponification number.These indicators characterize the fatty acid composition of the oil, which does not change significantly during isolation and processing.

 flour